opac-teach/nest-demo/README.md

 > The main app is currently disabled to run it without docker in develpment mode, you can enable it by uncommenting the `app` service in the [docker-compose.yml](./docker-compose.yml) file.

+## Conventional Branches

+The branches have their name based on conventions rules that are described on the next conventional branches website : https://conventional-branch.github.io/

 ## Conventional Commits

 The commits have their name based on conventions rules that are described on the next conventional commits website : https://www.conventionalcommits.org/en/v1.0.0/